Course Outline

 Value Stream Analysis

-- The 5 S methodology
+- The 5S methodology

-- Just-in-time
+- Just-in-time production

-Promoting Lean Thinking across the Enterprise
+Promoting Lean Thinking Across the Enterprise

-- Coaching
+- Coaching strategies

 - Developing communication and feedback channels

-- Focus on long-term learning
+- Focusing on long-term learning

-- Being data-driven
+- Adopting a data-driven approach

-Assessing the Results of Lean
+Assessing Lean Results

-- Lean maturity matrix
+- Using the Lean maturity matrix

 - Tracking performance